Primošten old town peninsula on the Dalmatian coast

 September–October

-Warm sea into October, vineyard harvest season, and a calm atmosphere as the summer crowds thin out.
+Warm sea into October, vineyard harvest in full swing and a calmer atmosphere as the summer crowds thin out.

 • Warm sea